davidagler/howtowritephilosophy/lessons/citing.md

 1. It is helpful to others.
 If I'm interested in the topic of your paper and your paper was inspired by a set of readings, I might like to read what you read.
 1. If you pretend something is yours when it's not, you are lying.
 If you take another's ideas or results, then you are stealing.
 In general, lying and stealing are taken to be morally wrong.

 To regularize things, when you cite a source, you are expected to use a *citation style*.
 There are many different citation styles, e.g., [Chicago/Turabian](https://owl.purdue.edu/owl/research_and_citation/chicago_manual_17th_edition/cmos_formatting_and_style_guide/chicago_manual_of_style_17th_edition.html), APA, MLA, IEEE, etc. If you are publishing a paper, the style you use will vary based on the academic discipline you are in and the place you are publishing your paper (or book).

 ---

-## How to Cite
+## How do you Cite?

 How do you cite?
 Let's answer this question in two parts: *in-text citations* and *reference citations*.